akalmykov/wp-content-copy-protection/readme.txt

 * Disables image drag and drop function
 * Disables 'Hold to Copy' function on most mobile devices
 * Displays a client-side error message when Javascript is disabled
-* Serves blank pages when JS is turned off in user browser (user is forced to enable JS)
+* Serves blank pages when JS is disabled in user browser (user is forced to enable JS)
 * Disables keyboard copy commands (CTRL A, C, X, U, P) copy/paste/print/view source
-* The image link URL is automatically removed and defaulted to the none setting in your image uploads (deters image theft)
+* The image link URL is automatically removed and defaulted to the 'none' setting in your image upload settings (deters image theft)

-PRO Version included features :
+Our Pro Version includes :

-* Admin can exclude specific pages from being copy protected (all protection functions)
+* Admin can exclude specific pages from being copy protected (global functions)
 * Admin can disable copy protection for logged in/registered users
-* Advanced image protection (nearly impossible for a user to steal your images)
+* Advanced image protection (makes it nearly impossible for a user to steal your images)
 * WPCCP is fully compatible with the latest WP versions
 * WPCCP is fully compatible with all major browsers

-Wordpress Content Copy Protection PRO can be found [Here](http://www.securiilock.com/)
+Wordpress Content Copy Protection Pro can be found [Here](http://www.securiilock.com/)

 == This Plugin will NOT ==

 1. Have any negative impact on your SEO
-2. Have any negative effect on your Advertising (such as Adsense) : Ad codes are NOT affected by this plugin in any way !
+2. Have any negative effect on your Advertising (such as Adsense) : Embed codes are NOT affected by this plugin in any way !

 == Installation ==